privacy-tech-lab/gpc-android/README.md

   - The alternative method, without rooting the phone, is to apply the [apk-mitm](https://github.com/shroudedcode/apk-mitm) to the apps you want to analyze.

-- Some apps may still not accept the certificate becuase of SSL Pinning.
+- Some apps may still not accept the certificate because of SSL Pinning.
 To get around this, install the [Frida](https://github.com/frida/frida) server on your device, and run the `SSL-Unpinning-script` on the desired app.
 Follow the [HTTP ToolKit Frida guide](https://httptoolkit.com/blog/frida-certificate-pinning/) for instructions on installing and setting up Frida.

 - On Rooted devices, Chrome Certificate Transparency prevents network capture of browser data.
 To fix this issue, install the [MagiskBypassCertificateTransparencyError](https://github.com/JelmerDeHen/MagiskBypassCertificateTransparencyError) Module.